Clients accessing any of The Green Rooms services enter into the following contract.

 - Your GP

-If you ‘bump into’ your Counsellor/Psychotherapist/Coach outside of your appointments, you have a choice of what to do.
+If you ‘bump into’ your practitioner outwith your appointments, you have a choice of what to do.
 You can choose to acknowledge or ignore them, and they will follow your lead.
 If you choose to acknowledge them, you can smile, wave or say hello, and they will return the gesture so long as they feel it is appropriate.
-It is not appropriate to get into conversation, and your Counsellor/Psychotherapist/Coach will not instigate this or ask you how you are.
+It is not appropriate to get into conversation, and your practitioner will not instigate this or ask you how you are.

-Normally the ending of the therapeutic relationship is by mutual agreement with your Counsellor/Psychotherapist/Coach, but you are free to end your relationship at any time.
+Normally the ending of the therapeutic relationship is a mutual agreement between you and your practitioner, however you are free to end your relationship at any time.

-On rare occasions your Counsellor/Psychotherapist/Coach may end the relationship if they believe that you are not benefiting from the service, they believe that they do not possess the skill-set to work with you, or, they leave the company.
-We strive to allocate you to a Counsellor/Psychotherapist/Coach who does have the skill-set to work with you, however, if new issues are disclosed during therapy, this can on occasion result in this particular challenge.
-Where possible, clients will be offered the option of an alternative Counsellor/Psychotherapist/Coach if their existing practitioner leaves the company.
+On rare occasions your practitioner may end the relationship if they believe that you are not benefiting from the service, they believe that they do not possess the skill-set to work with you, or, they leave the company.
+We strive to allocate you to a practitioner who does have the skill-set to work with you, however, if new issues are disclosed during appointments, this can on occasion result in this particular challenge.
+Where possible, clients will be offered the option of an alternative practitioner if their existing one leaves the company.

 Payments and Cancellations (Regular Services)

-Working days are Monday-Friday, 9am-5pm, not including local Bank Holidays.
+Working days are Monday-Friday, 9am-5pm, not including National Scottish and local East Renfrewshire Bank Holidays.
 Appointments cancelled less than one working day before the start time will be charged at 100%.
 Appointments cancelled one to two working days before the start time will be charged at 50%.
 In exceptional circumstances, this policy may be adjusted.

 When payment is owed no further appointments can be booked until the debt is cleared (unless agreed by The Green Rooms).